tisu19021997/queueable-timer/README.md

 # Description
-Minimal timer which allows taks to be queued.
+ReactJS minimal timer which allows tasks to be queued.
 **Available** at https://tisu19021997.github.io/queueable-timer/